-If you this dose causes no side effects, then slowly increase your dose teaspoon by teaspoon each day or every few days until you’ve reached a daily dose of 1 to 4 tablespoons without any issues.
+If this dose causes no side effects, then slowly increase your dose teaspoon by teaspoon each day or every few days until you’ve reached a daily dose of 1 to 4 tablespoons without any issues.

 You can also try supplementing with MCT oil powder if you find that you are highly sensitive to the oil.
 The powder tends to be much easier on the stomach.

 Once you’ve addressed these minor side effects, another possible issue lurks in the darkness that most people don’t know about.
 Studies on mice have discovered that MCTs can promote food allergy by blocking antigen absorption and stimulating Th2 responses.
 One study, in particular, found that MCTs induced anaphylaxis to peanut protein in mice.

 This suggests that MCT supplementation alters the balance between Th1 and Th2 (two varieties of the immune system’s T helper cells).
 This can have a significant negative impact on conditions like food allergies, asthma, and atopic dermatitis.
 Although there is no research on MCTs and allergies in adolescents and adults, the animal studies indicate that MCTs have the potential to trigger food allergies.

 This is important to be aware of if you notice an allergic reaction or increased sensitivity to previously tolerated foods after supplementing with MCTs.
 Keep in mind, however, that this phenomenon seems to be relatively rare as I’ve only found a couple of comments online of people who supplemented with MCTs and developed new food allergies.
 Most of the anecdotes about MCT supplementation seem to be praising its benefits instead.